LIVE & ONLINE — HONORS WRITING

 Instructor: Roy Speed

-This course is the follow-up to Logical Communication — a course that emphasizes logical flow, organization of ideas.
+This course is the follow-up to Logical Communication — a course that emphasizes logical flow, organization of ideas, and a host of other writing challenges.
 The emphasis of this course, by contrast, is insight: those fleeting, intuitive leaps and connections we all make at some point — magic glimpses of understanding, and even wisdom.

 In our daily lives, we seldom capture our insights, seldom record them or explore them.
 Yet they make for splendid essays.
 Students in this course, accordingly, are trained, first, to notice and record their own observations and insights; second, to explore them in the form of essays.